Winslow, Buckinghamshire: Leisure

-The Whaddon Chase fox hunt has traditionally met in Winslow Market Square every Boxing Day for many years.
+The Whaddon Chase fox hunt has traditionally met in Winslow Market Square every Boxing Day.
 The occasion is very well attended with over 1,000 people visiting the town on Boxing Day each year.
 The Silver Band from the nearby village of Great Horwood playing Christmas carols have often been in attendance.

 Other annual events in the town include a beer festival in March, and the Winslow Show, a gymkhana and agricultural show held every August on Sheep Street, across the road from Winslow Hall.

 Winslow Hall Opera, formerly known as Stowe Opera, was reformed after a gap of six years.
-Since 2012 it has been performed in the grounds of Winslow Hall.
+Since 2012 it has performed in the grounds of Winslow Hall.

 In 2017, Sir Thomas Fremantle's new school site has brought a much needed expansion of sporting facilities to the town.
 These include a four-court sports hall, large dance studio, fitness suite and a range of all-weather pitches.